 Does my student need a bus pass?

 A current LBUSD-issued pass is required to ride the bus.
-The bus pass tells the driver who the student is, where the student needs to be dropped off, and if the student needs to be met by an adult.
+The pass provides the driver with the stop locations and indicates if the student needs to be met by an adult.

 How do I get my student's bus pass?